 Regardless of the approach I will always be trying to see things from your point of view, going at your pace, working with you as an equal to explore your feelings, emotions, fears and experiences to help you gain a deeper understanding of yourself and find your own solutions.

-We will meet once a week at the same time and place for 50 minutes.
+We will meet, usually once a week, at the same time and place for 50 minutes.

 How I ensure that I continue to provide the best service

-I have regular supervision with a trained therapeutic counsellor.
+I have regular supervision with a trained therapeutic counselling supervisor.

 I undertake regular training, reading, webcasts, etc to continually improve my knowledge and stay up-to-date with current issues and practices.